poult-lab/daily-word/english_words_ learning.md

 38.dispute [dɪˈspjuːt]

 [noun] The dispute ended.
-But now the electric vehicle market is growing and Elon Musk is also the owner of the electric manufacturer company Tesla in the world and the company claims that it is the best electric car.
+But now the electric vehicle market is growing and Elon Musk is also the owner of the electric manufacturer company Tesla in the world and the company claims that it is the best electric car.\

+Members of K-pop group NewJeans say they are leaving agency after dispute.

 "an argument or a disagreement between two people, groups or countries; discussion about a subject where there is disagreement"